 You should avoid leaving a Dachshund unsupervised with young children, as they may not remember to lift them as required to keep their backs protected.

 It is also important to keep these little dogs slim, as extra weight can lead to more issues.
-And there is some evidence that not neutering your dog may help reduce the risk of back trouble.
+And there is some evidence that not neutering your Dachshund puppy may help reduce the risk of back trouble.
 Do talk to your vet about this.

 What looks adorable, is not necessarily in the dog’s best interests.
 And the only sure way to avoid these painful spinal problems at the moment, is to avoid the breed.

 If your pet does develop back trouble early medical treatment is essential.

 Treating back problems